 5. You are randomly assigned to a treatment or control group.

 6. You and your family members follow the trial procedures and report any issues or concerns to researchers.

 7. You may visit the research site at regularly scheduled times for new cognitive, physical, or other evaluations and discussions with staff.
 At these visits, the research team collects information about effects of the intervention and your safety and well-being.

 8. You continue to see your regular physician for usual health care throughout the study.

-Patients will be monitored for two years following the initial dosage, and will check in with study administrators at pre-determined times through in-person visits, over the phone, or through a study-specific app.
+Studies can last from just a few weeks to a few years.
+Our recent COVID vaccine studies will last for two years following the initial dosage, and will check in with study administrators at pre-determined times through in-person visits, over the phone, or through a study-specific app.
 The two-year duration is to study the efficacy and safety of the vaccine over time.